LAPADA - The Association of Art & Antiques Dealers - Antique Silver, Sterling Silver, Silver Plate, or Old Sheffield Plate, Silver Dealers, UK

 Antique Silver

-ABOUT SILVER SMITHING
+ABOUT ANTIQUE SILVER SMITHING

 If you want to learn more about famous British silversmiths then click here (an ongoing project).